 "The way in which different courses are offered and timetabled is a key strength"

 When choosing your courses consider your academic strengths: which are your best subjects?
 You should select subjects you enjoy studying.
-Many students consider which AS or A levels they will need for higher education or for their future careers.
+Many students consider which A-levels they will need for higher education or for their future careers.

 It is important that in Year 11 you take full advantage of every opportunity to research carefully your choice of A-level subjects.
 Tutors, subject teachers, mentors and careers advisers are all on hand to help you in this important decision.
 You will have to work very hard in sixth form so it is important that you are as confident as possible that you will enjoy your chosen subjects!